suitenumerique/documentation/README.md

 # TODO Upstream contributions

-Here we list the main sources of information to keep track of upstream contributions made by DINUM and other French ministries while working on La Suite.
+Here we list the main sources of information to keep track of upstream contributions made by DINUM and other French ministries while working on *La Suite*.

 # License